zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 #### Want to follow along with code?

 You're encouraged to follow along this walkthrough with a sample project of your own.
-Although you won't be able to copy-paste everything from the sample code here (a lot of code is omitted), you're still encouraged to play with ReasonRelay locally as you read the documentation.
-If you're interested, do the following:

-- Setup a new `reason-react` project using the "Getting started with ReasonReact" link above. _However, remember to install `bs-platform@6` instead of just `bs-platform`_.
-- Install and run [graphql-client-example-server](https://github.com/zth/graphql-client-example-server), a basic GraphQL server with some sample data, supporting everything Relay ideally wants your server to support, and being runnable without any setup.
-Do the following: `npm install -g graphql-client-example-server && graphql-client-example-server` and you'll have the server up and running locally.
+The easiest way to get started is to clone [the ReasonRelay repository](https://github.com/zth/reason-relay), open the `example` folder and then follow [the instructions](https://github.com/zth/reason-relay/blob/master/example/README.md) to start the example locally.

 ## Getting Started